yoonmoonsick/dnd2024/README.md

 ### Warrior of Mercy

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Mercy.png?raw=true)

+> Warriors of Mercy manipulate the life force of others.
+These Monks are wandering physicians, but they bring a swift end to their enemies.
+They often wear masks, presenting themselves as faceless bringers of life and death.

 - Level 3: Hand of Harm
   - Once per turn when you hit a creature with an Unarmed Strike and deal damage, you can expend 1 Ki-Point to deal extra Necrotic damage equal to one roll of your Martial Arts die plus your Wisdom modifier.